Raggedy Ann & Andy: A Musical Adventure: Development and writing

-In the winter of 1973, Lester Osterman asked Richard Williams to produce an animated film based on the characters.
+In late 1973, Lester Osterman asked Richard Williams to produce an animated film based on the characters.
 He initially declined and recommended John Hubley instead, although Osterman sent the script and a tape of music with Williams overnight.
 Williams called his fellow friend Tony Walton about Osterman while preparing for the script.
 As he read the script, Williams was surprisingly amazed, and he left it loose to allow for visual development.
 Williams brought the script to Walton and prepared for himself to listen to the score at 2:00 pm in the morning.
 He immediately became amused about the score, calling that this could be "extremely good".
 Negotiations soon began between Richard Williams Productions and the Lester Osterman studio, but the former was rejected.
 In 1974, Osterman called and asked Williams to reconsider supervising the full-time production of the film, but Williams once again declined.
 Raposo then called and told him to travel to New York City and socialize with the team.
 The team traveled, and Williams hired Abe Levitow to direct the film, which amazed him more.
 Raposo and Williams traveled back to New York City afterwards.
 Shortly after Levitow's death, Williams was pressured to replace him as the director of the film.
 Williams pitched the idea to Universal Pictures and Warner Bros., but they declined.
 Williams pursued 20th Century-Fox president Alan Ladd Jr. to finance the film.
 During March and April 1975, Williams and Raposo worked together in London and New York City to polish the final version of the screenplay for recording sessions.